 In certain cases, the fibroid will rotate on the peduncle, interfering with blood flow to the fibroid.
 This may cause a sharp, unexpected pain that will last for a short time.

 How Are They Diagnosed?

-As with any other fibroid, pedunculated fibroids may be diagnosed after a pelvic exam, or detected via an ultrasound.
+As with any other fibroid, pedunculated fibroids may be diagnosed after a pelvic exam or detected via ultrasound.
 Typically women will show common symptoms and then book an appointment with Dr. Robert Handley of North Texas Fibroids.
-After that, patients will typically undergo pelvic MRI exam, to help understand what type of fibroid they are being affected by.
+After that, patients will be given an ultrasound or exam, typically a transvaginal ultrasound, to help understand what type of fibroid they are being affected by.

 How Are They Treated?